Sovereign-Labs/sovereign-book/src/3-2-testing-your-module.md

 type S = sov_test_utils::TestSpec;

 // 1.
-Create the Test Runtime
+Create a temporary Test Runtime.
-// This runtime includes our ValueSetter module and the core modules it depends on. generate_optimistic_runtime!(
+// This runtime includes our ValueSetter module and the core modules of a Sovereign SDK rollup (e.g. Bank). generate_optimistic_runtime!(
     TestRuntime <=
     value_setter: ValueSetter<S>
 );

 // 2.
-Define TestData
-// A helper struct to hold convenient handles to our test users. pub struct TestData<S: Spec> {
+Define a helper struct to hold convenient handles to our test users. pub struct TestData<S: Spec> {
     pub admin: TestUser<S>,
     pub regular_user: TestUser<S>,
 }

 // 3.
-Create the setup function
-pub fn setup() -> (TestData<S>, TestRunner<TestRuntime<S>, S>) {
+Create the `setup` function to initialize the test environment. pub fn setup() -> (TestData<S>, TestRunner<TestRuntime<S>, S>) {
     // Create two users, the first of which will be our admin. let genesis_config = HighLevelOptimisticGenesisConfig::generate()